danilgotvyansky/buzz-talk-infra-reference/README.md

 At the same time, we couldn't use CloudSQL because its one of the most expensive resources offered by GCP, and it doesn't fall to our *Cheap* logic.

-I am continuously renting the cheapest Shared Server on Namecheap for my other side-projects which offers many things for its price: Email, Database, Disk, WordPress, Application hosting.
+I am continuously renting the cheapest Shared Server on Namecheap for my other side-projects which offers many things for its low price: Email, Database, Disk, WordPress, Application hosting.
 We could launch our backend on the same server and we tried but we faced the same dependency issues as on the free ones.
 But at the same time, we decided to take advantage of the MySQL database offered by this plan since its usage is not limited.

 The only limitation is that the database port and host is not public, but with the SSH tunneling you can connect your outside applications with the database without any issues.